 \subsubsection{Committee-Based Methods}

-Committee-based methods involve training multiple models (a committee) and aggregating their predictions.
+Committee-based method \ref{wang2020wisdom } involves training multiple models (a committee) and aggregating their predictions.
 The disagreement between committee members' predictions can be used as a measure of uncertainty.
 Examples include bagging and boosting ensemble methods and models, such as random forests.

 \begin{equation}